danhowett/trace/README.md

 ### TRACE Brief — a companion briefing tool

 A second single-file tool, **`trace-brief.html`**, turns a finished case into something you can put in front of a management audience.
-Drop in the same `.json` you already save from TRACE and it builds five briefing views, ordered as a briefing runs: a key-facts infographic, an attack progression along the ATT&CK kill chain, a full chronological IOC timeline with narrative, host swimlanes and a technique breakdown.
+Drop in the same `.json` you already save from TRACE and it builds it builds six briefing views, opening with an executive summary and ordered as a briefing runs: a key-facts infographic, an attack progression along the ATT&CK kill chain, a full chronological IOC timeline with narrative, host swimlanes and a technique breakdown.
 Same offline model, same three themes.
 See [TRACE Brief](#trace-brief--post-incident-briefing).

 ### Reporting & exports